-United Way of the Dutchess-Orange Region (UWDOR) issues this Request for Proposal as a part of our commitment to improve the health of our neighbors affected by poverty and limited resources.
+United Way of the Dutchess-Orange Region (UWDOR) issues this Request for Proposal (RFP) as a part of our commitment to improve the health of our neighbors affected by poverty and limited resources.
 UWDOR's commitment to health investment targets strategies that aim to increase food security and access to healthy foods.

-The goals outlined in this RFP represent a multi-faceted plan developed in partnership with community leaders defining government, businesses, nonprofits, medical practitioners, educators, students, parents and the larger community.
-Through this RFP process, UWDOR seeks partnerships with nonprofit organizations during the time period of July 2024 to June 2025.
+The goals outlined in this RFP constitute a multi-faceted plan developed in partnership with community leaders representing government, businesses, nonprofits, educators, students, parents and the larger community.
+Through this RFP process, UWDOR seeks partnerships with nonprofit organizations during the time period of July 2025 to June 2026.
 United Way's Community Fund is divided into two funding categories:

-- For previously funded programs, please indicate the amount you are requesting (maximum request of \$30,000). - For programs not previously funded, United Way has allotted funding in increments of up to \$10,000 for these requests.
-Please indicate your request here (maximum of \$10,000).
-If United Way selects your program for funding, you may be eligible for additional funding next year.
-This is contingent on your organization remaining in good standing with regard to all United Way contract requirements.
-Future additional funding is not a guarantee.
+- For previously funded programs, please indicate the amount you are requesting (maximum request of \$20,000, with awards typically about \$10,000). - For programs not previously funded, you may apply for up to \$10,000.
+If your program is selected for funding, you may be eligible for additional future funding.
+This is contingent on your organization remaining in good standing with respect to all United Way contract requirements.
+Future additional funding is not guaranteed.